 When you purchase a used car, there are some things you can easily fix.
 Polishing scratches on the paint, installing new wheels and tires, or even changing out interior features simply takes some time, money, and a little skill if you do it yourself.
 However, when it comes to getting smoke smell out of your car, that’s a horse of a different color.

 There are several “proven” methods for removing smoke smell.
 But honestly, most of the time, the aroma of burnt tobacco comes back into car.
-Tobacco smoke is some pretty toxic stuff, I mean, when you consider that there are more than 50,000,000 people diagnosed with lung cancer across the globe – mainly due to smoking, it’s pretty clear the stuff can leave behind a long-lasting mark.
+Tobacco smoke is some pretty toxic stuff, especially when you consider that there are more than 50,000,000 people diagnosed with lung cancer across the globe every year.
+While these diagnoses’ may not all be due to smoking, it’s pretty clear the stuff can leave behind a lasting mark.

 But, we’re not here to preach – just to provide some tips.
 So, if you’re looking to remove the aroma of burned tobacco products, this guide should help.